mw7101/mongodb-install/README.md

-# mongodb-install-arm
+# mongodb-install
-create mongodb-install ARM image for k8s mongodb installation
+create mongodb-install image for amd64 and arm32v7 to k8s mongodb init.